 The municipal agenda for a spatial vision is outlined in the Spatial Development Framework (SDF).
 The SDF is a spatial expression of the municipal development vision and advocates for the creation of a spatial structure that enables integrated and sustainable development.
-A hierarchy of development nodes were identified within the municipality, eMadlangeni Local Municipality compiled and tabled before Council its draft SDF in MARCH 2023, refer to the attached ANNEXURE A.
+A hierarchy of development nodes were identified within the municipality, eMadlangeni Local Municipality compiled and tabled before Council its final SDF in May 2023, SDF document and Council Resolution is attached as ANNEXURE A.

-Regional centre: The Newcastle-Madadeni-Osizweni Complex provides for higher order services.
+- Regional centre: The Newcastle-Madadeni-Osizweni Complex provides for higher order services.
 The centre comprises of a large population, further to that, the areas economic significance and accessibility makes it a District centre.
-In addition to the above, the area accommodates a large number of government departments and parastatals, which serves to strengthen the administrative role it plays within the District.

-Primary Development Node: Utrecht- is the main economic and administrative hub within the municipality.
-The area accommodates a greater variety and more permanent higher order of a multitude of services.

-Secondary Development Nodes: Groenvlei, Vaalbank/Berouw and Kingsley- these nodes provide supporting services to surrounding settlements.
-They are equipped with essential service infrastructure but not at the same intensity as the primary node.

-Tertiary/sub-satellite Nodes: Reserve, Zaaihoek and Nzima- these are lower order nodes that support secondary development nodes.
+In addition to the above, the area accommodates a large number of government departments and parastatals, which serves to strengthen the administrative role it plays within the District. - Primary Development Node: Utrecht- is the main economic and administrative hub within the municipality.
+The area accommodates a greater variety and more permanent higher order of a multitude of services. - Secondary Development Nodes: Groenvlei, Vaalbank/Berouw and Kingsley- these nodes provide supporting services to surrounding settlements.
+They are equipped with essential service infrastructure but not at the same intensity as the primary node. - Tertiary/sub-satellite Nodes: Reserve, Zaaihoek and Nzima- these are lower order nodes that support secondary development nodes.
 Although they may not have strong influence and minor development, their location in close proximity to development corridors give them the potential to develop into service nodes.